whaatt/Tautology/README.md

 Tautology
 =======

 This is the description for this license.
-Tautology is a license.